Protecting Your Organization and Your Employees from Arc Flash

 Arc Flash Requirements

 Not only does OSHA require facilities to guard against hazardous electrical conditions for employees but also requires it for contractors.
 Hiring contractors does not release facility owners from liability should an incident occur.
 The National Fire Protection Association (NFPA) requires the facility owner to provide electrical contractors with “information about the employer’s installation that the contract employer needs to make the assessments required,” [NFPA 70E Article 110.3(A)(2)].

 The McGill Team Can Help

 Our team at McGill strives to educate the towns and cities we serve, and we are available to help you and your facilities comply with OSHA requirements by performing an arc flash study.
 This study provides calculations for the degree of arc flash hazard, which will then determine the level of Personal Protective Equipment (PPE) needed to be worn by personnel working on the live equipment.
 The study also involves a short circuit analysis along with a protective device coordination study.
 Both studies help determine if the equipment is over-dutied or miscoordinated, which could lead to higher incident energy at the equipment being serviced.
 Once the arc flash study is completed, we can provide information on proper employee safety such as proper training, proper access to PPE, and proper maintenance of electrical gear.

 Our goal is to assist you in providing a safe work environment for your employees.
-For questions concerning how your facility could benefit from an arc flash study, please contact Nick Huffman, PE, Electrical Project Manager, at 828.328.2024 or email@example.com.
+For questions concerning how your facility could benefit from an arc flash study, please contact Nick Huffman, PE, Electrical Practice Area Lead, at 828.328.2024 or email@example.com.